 Research Initiative for Scientific Enhancement (RISE) is a student research training program designed to provide expanded opportunities for undergraduates majoring in biology, chemistry or physics to prepare for doctoral-level work.

 Support of Competitive Research (SCORE) is a program to enhance the biomedical research capabilities of the university by support of faculty research.

 For answers to frequently-asked questions ("FAQ") about the Chicago State University RISE biomedical training program, click here.
 If you are interested in applying to be part of the RISE Program, please download and print the RISE Student Employment Form, complete it and drop it off at the MBRS Office (room SCI-222).
 The Program Director will contact you and make an appointment to discuss your eligibility to participate in the program.

 Congratulations to the nine new RISE (and one LS-AMP) trainees who completed the summer 9-week 2104 TILT research skills workshop.
-They join the ranks of the continuing RISE trainees for the 2014-5 Academic Year.
+They joined the ranks of continuing RISE trainees engaged in research internships for the 2014-5 Academic Year.
 Welcome!

-As a measure of the scientific impact of the CSU MBRS-RISE Program, publications authored or co-authored by program alumni in peer-reviewed scientific journals now exceed the 100 milestone.
+As a measure of the scientific impact of the CSU MBRS & RISE Programs, publications authored or co-authored by program alumni in peer-reviewed scientific journals now exceed the 150 milestone.